wso2/docs-is/en/includes/apis/scim2/build-scim2-user-creation-payload.md

       - For {{product_name}}-defined enterprise schema attributes, refer to the `scim2-schema-extension.config` file located in the `<IS_HOME>/repository/conf/` directory.
       {% endif %}

-      - For custom schema attributes, check the `type` meta attribute of the mapped local attribute.
+      - For custom schema attributes, check the `dataType` meta attribute of the mapped local attribute.

 ## Step 3: Build the payload